Schengen Visa Requirements 2026 Complete Guide

 If your trip is 6 nights Italy + 2 nights France, apply at the Italian consulate.
 Easy.

-Processing Time and Application Timing
+processing time and Application Timing

 Standard processing in 2026: